Trump administration reverses stance, will no longer hold back second shots of coronavirus vaccine

 “To that end, over the next two weeks, the final doses we held in reserve will be shipped out based on orders.
 Going forward, each week, the doses available will be released to first cover the needed second doses and then cover additional first vaccinations.”

 Azar’s remarks were prepared for a call that is scheduled to be led by Vice President Pence.
-The health secretary’s comments were widely circulated among HHS officials, and shared with The Post.
+The health secretary’s comments were widely circulated among HHS officials and shared with The Post.

 The changes to be announced Tuesday appear to be similar to what Biden proposed last week.
 The Warp Speed plan is to release “a steady cadence for second shots and new additional first shots,” the official said.
-“If anything were to happen [with manufacturing] you would cover the second doses first and pause any additional first ones.”
+“If anything were to happen [with manufacturing,] you would cover the second doses first and pause any additional first ones.”

-Azar acknowledged “bottlenecks” in the vaccination effort and said progress in getting shots into arms has been “highly uneven.”
+Azar is expected to acknowledge “bottlenecks” in the vaccination effort and said progress in getting shots into arms has been “highly uneven.”

-He reiterated the administration’s position that states do not need to rigidly adhere to vaccinating one priority group before moving to the next.
+He is set to reiterate the administration’s position that states do not need to rigidly adhere to vaccinating one priority group before moving to the next.
 “There is no reason that states need to complete, say, vaccinating all health-care providers before opening up vaccinations to older Americans or other especially vulnerable populations, while continuing to work to finish vaccinating those in the first stage.”

 Last week, Azar had announced the federal government was accelerating a plan to distribute coronavirus vaccines through retail pharmacies.
 That program allows states to allocate vaccines directly to these pharmacies, and pharmacies can then administer the vaccine to certain groups.
 The pharmacies will handle scheduling appointments and reporting numbers of vaccinations, Azar said.